ABOUT THE EVENT

 Recipes From Afar: How Immigrant Cooks Impact the American Kitchen

 Since our country’s inception, the American culinary landscape has been a melting pot of flavors coming from elsewhere, and immigrants continue to bring their ingredients and recipes with them.
 These dishes are found throughout our neighborhoods and are now more often ending up on menus in renowned restaurants.
-Join Gus Schumacher of Wholesome Wave as he leads a lively demonstration involving immigrant cooks and farmers from Asia and Africa.
+Join Gus Schumacher of Wholesome Wave as he leads a lively demonstration involving immigrant cooks and farmers from Nepal, Kenya and the Dominican Republic.
 Each cook will be paired with a local chef who they will give a cooking lesson on dishes from their native country.
-Cassie Piuma of Sarma, Nookie Postal of Commonwealth Cambridge,and award-winning chef Jody Adams of Trade, Saloniki, and Porto will participate.
+Cassie Piuma of Sarma, Ellie Campbell of Commonwealth Cambridge,and award-winning chef Jody Adams of Trade, Saloniki, and Porto will participate.
 WGBH’s Laurie Donnelly will emcee.

 Baking the Old-Fashioned Way: Family Recipes from the Brass Sisters